kenneth-lim/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-Coursera, JHU

-The Proj.md file is the one to view.
+You may open the Proj.md file to view the file within github instead of downloading the repo.